 Instagram Stories ads take time to master, and their full-screen nature make them significantly different from many other social media ad formats.

 So what makes a high-quality Instagram Stories ad?
 Here are a three pro-tips we picked up from analyzing tons of great ads:

-1. Grab attention in the first few seconds: Locking in the users' attention in the first 2-3 seconds is vital.
+it's vitally important that you grab your viewers attention within the first few seconds: Locking in the users' attention in the first 2-3 seconds is vital.
 Unlike YouTube ads, users don’t have a minimum of 6 seconds to wait before skipping, if your ad doesn't instantly grab attention the viewer can skip instantly and return to content posted by their friends and brands they follow on Instagram.

 Hopefully these inspiring Instagram Stories ad examples will spark ideas for your next advertising campaigns.
 Let us know in the comments below what brands you’ve noticed that caught your attention with their Instagram Stories Ads, we’d love to hear what companies are rocking it!